 3. Chia Seeds

 These are one of the edible seeds that come from a desert plant.
-They are tiny black and white seeds and are used for boosting the energy.
-It has a mild yet nutty flavour which makes them easy to be added to foods or even beverages.
+They are tiny black and white seeds and are used for boosting energy.
+It has a mild yet nutty flavor, which makes it easy to be added to foods or even beverages.
 It is rich in antioxidants, omega 3s, calcium, and manganese.
-It is easily absorbed by the body.
+The body easily absorbs it.
 It is great for babies who are eight months and older.

 You can add chia seeds to yogurt, fruit purees, and rice.
 You can add it to smoothies or drinks as it thickens its consistency.
 You can add it while baking muffins or bread.

-- They are packed with Omega three fatty acids, fibre, antioxidants.
+- They are packed with Omega-three fatty acids, fiber, antioxidants.

-- Helps in regulating bowel movements and prevents constipation.
+- It helps in regulating bowel movements and prevents constipation.

 - It is an energy booster